tencentyun/intlcloud-documents/product/监控与管理/访问控制/什么是访问控制（CAM）/支持 CAM 的服务_intl.md

 ## Overview
-CAM(Cloud Access Management) helps you securely manage access to many Tencent Cloud resources and services.
+CAM (Cloud Access Management) helps you securely manage access to many Tencent Cloud resources and services.
-This article contains information related to CAM-enabled services, including detailed policy syntax, cloud APIs, console, authorization granularity, temporary certificate in CAM.
+This article contains information about CAM-enabled services, including detailed policy syntax, cloud APIs, console, authorization granularity and temporary certificates.
  CAM currently is integrated with the following Tencent Cloud services and resources.
  Definitions:
 - Service: Name of the CAM-enabled Tencent Cloud services.
 For more information about specific service or product, tap the link to go to the product documentation.